TheDreamingTree145/dustin-anderson-cli-app/README.md

 # DustinAndersonCLIApp

-This is a CLI application that takese date from Rotten Tomatoes top 100 movie list and gives the user details on each movie.
+This is a CLI application that takse date from Rotten Tomatoes top 100 movie list and gives the user details on each movie.

+Update for commit

 ## Installation